OpenSourceEBike/TSDZ2_wireless/EBike_wireless_remote/documentation/operation.md

 ----

+* Short press the ENTER key to display configuration options.The **GREEN** LED will light for 3 seconds to indicate that garmin control is active and the **RED** LED will light for 3 seconds to indicate that motor control is active
+* Long press the ENTER key to leave **CONFIGURATION**  mode.
+The **BLUE** LED will light for 3 seconds to indicate you are entering **NORMAL** mode
 * Short press the **PLUS/MINUS** keys to enable/disable garmin control.
 (The **GREEN** LED will light for 3 seconds to indicate that garmin control is active)
-* Long Press PLUS/MINUS keys\ will enable/disable TSDZ2 motor control(The **RED** LED will light for 3 seconds to indicate that motor control is active)
+* Long Press PLUS/MINUS keys will enable/disable TSDZ2 motor control(The **RED** LED will light for 3 seconds to indicate that motor control is active)
-* Short press the ENTER key to display configuration options.The **GREEN** LED will light for 3 seconds to indicate that garmin control is active and the **RED** LED will light for 3 seconds to indicate that motor control is active
 * A Long Press of the [**POWER**] button will initate Device Firmware Update (DFU) mode.
-The **WHITE** LED will display for 2 seconds, and the board will enter DFU mode.Either the remote or bootloader firmware can be updated to a new version using a provided upgrade packet zip file in DFU mode.
+The **GREEN** LED will flash rapidly for 2 seconds, and the board will enter DFU mode.Either the remote or bootloader firmware can be updated to a new version using a provided upgrade packet zip file in DFU mode.
 For more information click [here](dfu.md).
-* Long press the ENTER key to leave **CONFIGURATION**  mode.
-The **BLUE** LED will light for 3 seconds to indicate you are entering **NORMAL** mode

 ----